-Green Environments: Of the respondents surveyed, 75.8% were satisfied with the availability of green environments in the school.
-The group with the least number of trees adjacent to schools was that of mixed schools (64.3%), followed by girls' schools (77.8%).
-Boys' schools had the best green environments (Table 1.5).
-The climate in Nairobi City County as well as its geology and soils is conducive for the growth of plants.
+Rock excavation for foundations and service lines are expensive in such areas.
+However, occasional rock outcroppings and uneven surfaces, in an otherwise excellent site, need not count too heavily against it.
+These minor shortcomings may often be easily corrected or even turned to advantageous use through imaginative site design, thereby contributing to student achievement.
+The climate in Nairobi City County as well as its geology and soils is are conducive for the growth of plants.
 These environments can be further improved through a systematic landscape design program that adds value to the learning process.
 The importance of green environments within a school setting cannot be denied.
 Green environments impact student self-esteem and attitude.
 Yarborough (2001) opines that green environments create opportunities for learning which in turn influence student achievement.

-The status of schools' land security of tenure

-Security of Tenure

-Most of the schools surveyed (69.7%) had title deeds.
+The Status of schools' land security of tenure Security of Tenure Most of the schools surveyed (69.7%) had title deeds.
 Only 9.1% of the schools investigated did not have a title deed.
-However, there was indication that the process of acquiring a title deed was ongoing for schools that did not have one (Table 1.6).
+However, there was indication that the process of acquiring a title deed was ongoing for schools that did not have one (Table 2.).
 Land tenure constitutes a web of interests on land.
 First is intersecting interests where there is shared claim to land.
 Second is overriding interests where a sovereign power has authority to allocate or reallocate land through expropriation.
 Third is overlapping interests when several parties are allocated different rights to the same parcel of land.
-Finally, complementing interest when different parties share the same interest in one parcel of land and competing interests when different parties contest the same interests in the same parcel of land.
+Finally, complementing interest exist when different parties share the same interest in one parcel of land and competing interests when different parties contest the same interests in the same parcel of land.
 The case in public secondary schools in Nairobi City County oscillates between the overlapping and complementing interests.
 The Education Act 2013 tries to provide for competing interests on land by including religious, local government and national government interests in the provision of school infrastructure.
 The insecurity of the land tenure has led to the loss of school land to developers, to the extent that all schools were required to have title deeds by the end of 2015.
-The mismatch between the stated acreage on the survey map and the actual size should be eliminated through the use of the geographic information systems (GIS).
+The mismatch between the stated acreage on the survey map and the actual size should be eliminated through the use of the geographic information systems (GIS). technologies for surveying and record keeping.

 Security of tenure directly correlates to the development of school facilities hence influences student achievement.